 British Columbians will be able to choose to purchase non-medical cannabis from privately run-retail stores and government operated retail stores.
 As the government retailer, we will also sell non-medical cannabis online.

 It won’t happen overnight.
-We are aiming to open the first government-operated retail store by late summer, but first we must establish our wholesale distribution system for non-medical cannabis, with the goal to make it operational by the time the government legalizes non-medical cannabis later this year.
+We are aiming to open the first government-operated retail store in time for legalization on October 17, but first we must establish our wholesale distribution system for non-medical cannabis, with the goal to make it operational by the time the government legalizes non-medical cannabis later this year.

 The government is following the recommendations set by the federal government’s task force, which cautioned against co-locating alcohol and cannabis, a position supported by BC’s medical health officers.
 They believe co-location might be seen to condone and encourage co-use of cannabis and alcohol, which is particularly dangerous with respect to impaired driving.
 Also, that placing and selling cannabis in liquor stores would lead to a larger proportion of the population being introduced to cannabis, including many who might not otherwise encounter it.